A Maryland suburb known for a slaveholding past confronts its racist present

 Carl Snowden, a former Annapolis alderman who led the charge to ban discrimination in private clubs in 1990, said racism is “part of the culture” in Anne Arundel, a county known for the historical state capital of Annapolis, crabfests and the Naval Academy.

-But this is also the place where Kunta Kinte, of the famed “Roots” novel and television miniseries, landed on a slave ship in Annapolis, a major hub of the trade; where segregationist George Wallace captured wins during his runs for president; where Black beaches survived late into the 20th century because Black people were barred from other county beaches on the Chesapeake Bay; and where a statue of Roger Brooke Taney, author of the Dred-Scott decision that upheld slavery and said Black people could not be U.S. citizens, stood from 1887 until its removal three years ago.
+But Annapolis was also a major hub of the slave trade, used by Alex Haley in his famed “Roots” novel and television miniseries as the place where the character Kunta Kinte landed on a slave ship.
+And Anne Arundel is where segregationist George Wallace captured wins during his runs for president; where Black beaches survived late into the 20th century because Black people were barred from other county beaches on the Chesapeake Bay; and where a statue of Roger Brooke Taney, author of the Supreme Court’s Dred Scott decision that upheld slavery and said Black people could not be U.S. citizens, stood from 1887 until its removal three years ago.

 Some Black parents in Pasadena still talk to their children about which neighborhoods to avoid, similar to the conversations many have with their children about police and traffic stops.
 Dentley said his father didn’t go into details during the discussion.
 He just said certain places were “dangerous.”